 Expanding internet technologies and a growing complexity of electronic data-processing systems in business, telecommunications, healthcare, government and other settings have created a demand for software engineers, and Computer Network, Systems and Database Administrators.
 According to the Department of Labor Statistics, employment for careers in these areas is expected to grow faster than the average of most jobs.

-Some students choose to join MCTC’s Science Club, in addition to being a part of informal study groups.
+Some students choose to join MCTC’s Science Club, in addition to informal study groups.